Data Centers in Central Illinois

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs) Public peering is not a feature of this market.
-Most network peering is conducted privately or through the major carrier-neutral exchanges located in Chicago.
+Internet Exchange Points (IXPs) Public peering is limited in this market.
+Most network peering for Central Illinois data centers is conducted privately or through exchange points located in Chicago.

 Power Analysis

-Average Cost Of Power Industrial electricity rates in Central Illinois are estimated to be between ~$0.07 - $0.09/kWh as of September 2025.
-These competitive rates can significantly reduce operational expenditures for high-density deployments.
-The state's grid included over 54% low-carbon sources as of 2023, supporting sustainability goals.
+Average Cost Of Power Industrial power costs in Central Illinois are competitive, estimated between $0.07 and $0.09 per kWh as of September 2025.
+These favorable rates can significantly reduce total operating expenses compared to more congested primary markets.
+Illinois also features a grid with over 54% low-carbon electricity generation as of 2023.

 Market Access, Business & Tax Climate